Can You Start Your Own Country?

 It isn’t just a flippant thought experiment.
 A country, or sovereign state, is a political entity that has a defined territory, a permanent population, a government that can enforce laws, and the capacity to engage in relations with other states.
 To be recognized, a new state must also be accepted by the international community—think of the United Nations or regional bodies like the EU or ASEAN.

 When people talk about “starting a country,” they usually mean separating from an existing nation or creating a new entity on unclaimed land.
-Also, the former is a political secession; the latter is a micronation or a new colony.
-Both paths are riddled with legal, economic, and diplomatic hurdles It's one of those things that adds up..
+The former is a political secession; the latter is a micronation or a new colony.
+Both paths are riddled with legal, economic, and diplomatic hurdles Surprisingly effective..

 Why People Care – The Allure of Sovereignty